nexentaedge/nexentaedge.github.io/src/docs/introduction.md

 - Data Center option: with UDP/IP for Multicast in Negotiating Groups and UDP/IP Unicast for Rendezvous Transfers

-- Cloud option: with UDP/IP Unicast only transport
+- Cloud option: with UDP/IP or TCP/IP Unicast only transport